khaledghobashy/uraeus_smbd/docs/source/_build/html/_sources/index.rst.txt

-.. uraeus.smbd documentation master file, created by sphinx-quickstart on Thu Aug  6 08:44:30 2020.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. |br| raw:: html

     <br>

 uraeus.smbd
 ===========
-.. note:: *Documentation is still under construction ...*

 ------------------------------------------------------------------------------------------------------

 **Symbolic Multi-Body Dynamics in Python** |
-A python package for the creation and analysis of symbolic constrained multi-body systems.
+A python package for the symbolic creation and analysis of constrained multi-body systems.

+.. note:: *The documentation is still under construction ...*

 ------------------------------------------------------------------------------------------------------